CheekyGhost-Labs/IndexStore/README.md

 - any `patch` changes (bug fixes and improvements that don't change the public interface) will be pulled into the appropriate release branch as needed.

-- any `minor` updates (publicly visibile changes that are backwards compatible) will get their own release branch.
+- any `minor` updates (publicly visible changes that are backwards compatible) will get their own release branch.

-- any `major` updates (publicly visibile changes that are **not** backwards compatible) will get their own release branch.
+- any `major` updates (publicly visible changes that are **not** backwards compatible) will get their own release branch.

+Releases will still be tagged for when the [Apple IndexStoreDB Library](https://github.com/apple/indexstore-db) becomes stable.
+This will also allow us to manage patch releases easier too.

 For the most part, pull requests should be made against the `develop` branch to coordinate releases with multiple features and fixes.
 This also provides a means to test from the `develop` branch in the wild to further test pending releases.
 Once a release is ready it will be merged into `main` and release branches created/updated from the `main` branch.